Estimating Fiscal Multipliers by Combining Statistical Identification with Potentially Endogenous Proxies: Conclusion

 \section{Conclusion}

-This paper discusses the challenge of measuring the effects of fiscal policy and the recent use of the proxy VAR approach as a tool for identifying fiscal policy shocks.
+This paper discusses the challenge of measuring the effects of fiscal policy and the recent use of the proxy VAR approach as a tool to identify fiscal policy shocks.
 We propose a new non-Gaussian proxy weighting approach that combines non-Gaussian identification with proxy variables.
 The method shrinks towards exogenous proxy variables but allows for updating the prior and stopping the shrinkage if empirically warranted.
 We use our model to provide evidence that the contradicting results of \citet{mertens2014reconciliation} and \citet{caldara2017analytics} may be due to the use of invalid instruments.
-Furthermore, we find that increasing government spending is more effective in stimulating the economy than lowering taxes.
-Finally, we utilize our estimation results to construct new proxy variables.
-These new proxies result in very similar fiscal multipliers estimates and can be used in traditional proxy SVARs.
+Finally, we find that increasing government spending is more effective in stimulating the economy than lowering taxes.